spack/spack/lib/spack/docs/packaging_guide.rst

 Spack provides wrapper functions for ``configure`` and ``make`` so that you can call them in a similar way to how you'd call a shell comamnd.

-look very similar to commands you'd type in a shell, but they're actually Python functions.
-Spack provides these wrapper functions to allow you to call commands more naturally when you write packages.
+In reality, these are Python functions.
+Spack provides these functions to make writing packages more natural.
 See the section on :ref:`shell wrappers <shell-wrappers>`.

 .. _spack-create: